-Whilst North Korea may not be famous for it’s cuisine, we think that a great way to learn about a place is by exploring it with your tastebuds!
-So, without further ado, here are YPT tour guide Matt’s top ten favourite foods from inside the “Hermit Kingdom”.
+Whilst North Korea may not be famous for its cuisine, we think that a great way to learn about a place is by exploring it with your taste buds!
+So, without further ado, here is YPT tour guide Matt’s top ten favourite foods from inside the “Hermit Kingdom”.

 Naengmyeon or simply known as “Pyongyang Cold Noodle Soup” is a must try dish made all throughout Korea but most famously (and in this writer’s humble opinion) best made in Pyongyang.
 Don’t forget to add the essential ingredients of vinegar, soy sauce and hot mustard to make the mild broth exactly to your tastes.
 The more hot mustard induced nostril burnage the better.

 Clam BBQ in Nampo

 Heading to North Korea for the summer?
 No trip to the west coast town of Nampo is complete without trying the local specialty of BBQ clams.
 The secret ingredient?
 Spoiler alert – petrol.
 Watch in awe as your friendly Korean bus driver siphons mouthfuls of gasoline from the bus and into a bottle which is subsequently and expertly sprayed onto a giant concrete slab, adorned with freshly harvested and locally-farmed clams.
 Boom!
 BBQ Clams a la Nampo.

 Don’t have a penchant for clams with an aftertaste of gasoline?
 Never fear!
 Korean BBQ over a smoky charcoal grill is still very much available.
 Most commonly found are BBQ joints serving up lamb, duck and seafood.
 DIY cooking, washed down with a few Taedonggang #2’s makes for a uniquely DPRK-style BBQ.